 Ph.D.
-Minor in Educational Leadership Minor Requirements (12 cr.)
+Minor in Educational Leadership

 Ph.D. students may minor in Educational Leadership by completing at least 12 credit hours of coursework in the program.
 Each minor student works with a faculty advisor from the program to help in the selection of four A-prefix courses that best contributes to the educational goals of the student.
 It is recommended that students try to include courses at the 600-level.